Tkach, WCG and UCG

 Many brethren and a few elders began to leave in an exodus which began to escalate until about 1/3rd of the brethren had left the WCG.

 Some very good elders left with them!
 Other, not so good elders, who had been deeply involved in the changes and the cover up also left when faced with being laid off and pleaded innocence as they joined the new entity of UCG.

 When the 74 split led by Earnest Martin took place, he had been teaching his errors for several years already and had convinced many of his positions.
 Then Ted’s adulteries were made known and many had had enough.
 The situation was ripe for the Liberal Evangelical types to stage a walk away with the 74 split.

-At the same time some who had been convinced of these Liberal Evangelical heresies were loath to leave their exalted positions, high wages and personal power; and the esteem in which they were held by the brethren.
+At the same time, some who had been convinced of these Liberal Evangelical heresies were loath to leave their exalted positions, high wages and personal power and the esteem in which they were held by the brethren.
 They chose to stay in WCG and bide their time as they worked to establish a power base for the coming death of HWA.
-A substantial group were elevated to high positions through taking advantage of the Ted/Rader power struggles.
+A substantial group was elevated to high positions through taking advantage of the Ted/Rader power struggles.

 These people believed that much church doctrine was wrong and false, yet they remained within the organization preparing for the time that they would be in a position to make changes.
 One such person was Herman Hoeh who had bought into the intellectual sounding arguments of Martin and chose not to give up his “In with the boss” and the esteem that many brethren held for him.